Many Corsair HS60 users are reporting that their headset microphone is not working properly. They can’t talk to people on the headset microphone.

 Method 3: Update your audio drivers

-The mic on your Corsair HS60 headset won’t work if you’re using an incorrect or outdated audio or headset driver.
+The mic on your Corsair HS60 headset won’t work if you’re using incorrect or outdated audio or headset driver.
 So you should update the driver to see if that fixes the issue.

 You can update your driver manually or automatically.
 The manual process is time-consuming, technical and risky, so we won’t cover it here.
 Nor do we recommend it unless you have excellent computer knowledge.